nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

     - Create `AllRecipes.txt` file to keep track of the recipe titles
     - Create `Template.txt` file for Add Command
 - Subsequent run
-    - Read the recipe titles from `Tempate.txt` line by line
+    - Read the recipe titles from `Tempate.txt` line by line by `TitleFileParser`
     - **Check for the validity** of the titles
         - Title is not blank
         - Title is alphanumeric